Samsung’s new folding smartphone flagship gets a much-needed camera upgrade

 Price & availability

-Available in the US from August 26, the Samsung Galaxy Z Fold4 is priced to start from $1,799.99 for the base 256GB model.
+Available in the US market from August 26, the Samsung Galaxy Z Fold4 is priced to start from $1,799.99 for the base 256GB model.
 The 512GB model is ordinarily $1,919.99 but is currently discounted to the same price as the 256GB model for preorders, while you’ll pay $2,159.99 for the top-of-the-line one terabyte model.

-options will include Graygreen, Black, Beige, or Burgundy.
-Burgundy models are available only in the lower two capacities, and these as well as the 1TB model will all be available only directly from Samsung.
+Color options will include Graygreen, Black, Beige, or Burgundy.
+Burgundy models are available only in the lower capacities, and these as well as the 1TB model will all be available only directly from Samsung.

 The post Samsung’s new folding smartphone flagship gets a much-needed camera upgrade appeared first on Popular Photography.